kellymorrison/semantria-sdk/Cpp/README.md

 Semantria is a text analytics and sentiment analysis API.
 It allows you to gain valuable insights from your unstructured text content.
-It is based on Lexalytics’ Salience – a text analytics and sentiment analysis engine.
+It is based on Lexalytics' Salience – a text analytics and sentiment analysis engine.
 The same engine as the one being used by Oracle, Cisco, Thomson Reuters, Saleforce.com - Radian6, Visible, Lithium, and 50+ other leaders in the space.

 Semantria offers C++ SDK, that is the most convenient way to get started with the Semantria API on C++.